UW Health Services

 Take a look at the dietary guidelines for good health.

-A dietitian can show you how to make healthy changes in your eating habits and help you recognize you hunger signals.
+A dietitian can show you how to make healthy changes in your eating habits and help you recognize your hunger signals.
 For more information, see the Weight-Loss Strategies and Programs section of this topic.

 One of the best ways to increase your activity is by walking.

-Keep track of your steps with a step counter or pedometer.
+Keep track of your steps with a step counter phone app or pedometer.
 If you have a desk job, you may be surprised to see how little you move in a typical day.
 Start with a goal of increasing your steps by 2,000 steps a day and work up to 10,000 to 12,000.

 To find out how many calories are burned during various activities, use the Interactive Tool: How Many Calories Did You Burn?